handsontable/handsontable/docs/content/guides/getting-started/introduction.md

 ## Technical support

 Implementing Handsontable requires a certain level of front-end development skills.
 In case you need help, and can't find a solution in the documentation, reach out to us.
-If you have a commercial Handsontable license, and your support plan is active, contact our Support Team at [support@handsontable.com](mailto:support@handsontable.com).
+If you have a commercial Handsontable license, and your support plan is active, contact our [Technical Support Team](https://handsontable.com/contact?category=technical_support).

 ## Feedback